-Often, however, this goal is cast somewhat narrowly – as creating buildings that require little or no external energy for their daily use, or as fabricating structures with a fairly high degree of autonomy.
+Often, however, this goal is cast somewhat narrowly – as creating buildings that require little or no external energy for their daily use, or fabricating structures with a fairly high degree of autonomy.

 While this goal is laudable and has led to a number of important innovations, there are at least two broader, more rigorous, and ultimately more socially beneficial ways to conceive of green building design.

 A third and still more expansive definition of green building further extends the concept to include consideration of the long-term ecological and social impacts of building and development overall.
-In particular, this view enlarges our analysis to assess the relative effectiveness of building patterns both at meeting human needs and promoting human health, including the essential foundation of all natural health that is ecological sustainability.
+In particular, this view enlarges our analysis to assess the relative effectiveness of building and development patterns both at meeting human needs and promoting human health, including the essential foundation of all natural health that is ecological sustainability.

-Importantly, and often somewhat unintuitively or inexpeditiously, the natural – or renaturalized – goals of meeting human needs and promoting human health generally lead to a basic rethinking of traditional building design and construction practices, and community and societal development norms more broadly.
-This is a complex topic, but let me point out that the aim of serving human needs and promoting overall community and societal health invariably must consider how building and development impact people generally, and 2) how these efforts can serve the greatest number of people.
+Importantly, and often somewhat unintuitively or inexpeditiously, the natural – or renaturalized – goals of meeting human needs and promoting human health generally lead to a basic rethinking of traditional building design and construction practices, along with community and societal development norms more broadly.
+This is a complex topic, but let me point out that the aim of serving human needs and promoting overall community and societal health invariably must consider how building and development impact people generally, and how these efforts can serve the greatest number of people.

 Working with a prospective client recently, a recurring idea in building design came up – the notion of wasting space.